Transactional relationships are very good and very useful: they make the world go around.

-When our joint story is coming to an end, we need to let people go in order for them to find their next chapter — even if we’re not in it.
+When our joint story is coming to an end, we need to let people go in order for them to find their next chapter.

 Change is the only constant

-In the end, the flame will go out altogether as we burn the candle at both ends.
+In the end, the flame will go out faster if you burn the candle at both ends.

-Nevertheless, if you truly cherish the relationship more than the positiong being filled, we need relinquish the other person willingly.
+Nevertheless, if you truly cherish the relationship more than the position being filled, let the other person go willingly.

 The longer you hang on to a relationship out of sheer convenience, the bigger the disservice to yourself and to the other person.